brunoerg/bitcoin-core-notes/general-notes/net_processing_version_handshake.md

 ----

-After all this, we will finally send the `VERACK` message.
+And then, after all this, we finally send the `VERACK` message.

 ```cpp
 m_connman.PushMessage(&pfrom, msg_maker.Make(NetMsgType::VERACK));